JosephGWoods/ComparisonPCASLProtocolOptimisation/README.md

 If you use this code in your work, please cite the following article:

 Woods JG, Chappell MA, Okell TW.
-Designing and Comparing Optimised Pseudo-Continuous Arterial Spin Labelling Protocols for Measurement of Cerebral Blood Flow. bioRxiv 2020:1–45 doi: 10.1101/2020.03.02.973537
+Designing and comparing optimized pseudo-continuous Arterial Spin Labeling protocols for measurement of cerebral blood flow.
+Neuroimage 2020;223:117246 doi: 10.1016/j.neuroimage.2020.117246